Prioritize your care, improve your inbox.

-Now, as a physician assistant, many of the patients I see with IT Band injuries initially believe their knee pain comes from a twist or some other acute injury during their run.
-Although IT Band injuries come on quickly, they are typically the result of an existing muscle imbalance as opposed to an acute injury.
+Many patients with IT band injuries initially believe their knee pain comes from a twist or some other acute injury during their run.
+Although IT band injuries come on quickly, they typically result from an existing muscle imbalance as opposed to an acute injury.

-Matt Dobler, PA-C, is a physician assistant with OrthoCarolina Huntersville and a former athletic trainer.
+Michael Bates, MD, is a fellowship-trained hip and knee surgeon with OrthoCarolina University.
+Matthew Dobler, PA-C, ATC, is a physician assistant with OrthoCarolina Sports Medicine Center and a former athletic trainer.
 He was a competitive cross country runner in college at UNC Charlotte.

 This article was originally published on September 12, 2016, and has been updated on August 22, 2020.